tjcsl/gitbook/technologies/tools/gitbook.md

 The Lead SysAdmins, Faculty Sponsor, and Documentaiton Lead should be owners/admins of the TJCSL organization.
 Other SysAdmins should have write access to the documentation.
 The expectation is that you do not violate the trust that is given to you.

+## Editing

+Editing for GitBook can be done via a git repo or the visual editor.